matanr1/CTFs/Matrix2021/Forensics/Can_You_Hear_Me/Can_You_Hear_Me.md

 ![](images/can_you_hear_me.png)

-Lets check file type:
+Lets check the file type:
 ```console
 matan@matan:~/Documents/hacking/matrix2021$ file Can_You_Hear_Me
 Can_You_Hear_Me: data
 ```
-I tried to open it but the data was binary so let try strings:
+I tried to open it but the data was binary so lets check the strings:
 ```console
 matan@matan:~/Documents/hacking/matrix2021$ strings Can_You_Hear_Me
 D!^*#